 That’s all for this week.
 I’ll be back here next week with another original data-driven article.
-In the meantime you can find my daily posts on 18skaters.com.
-Follow me on Twitter at @18sktrs if you want to be notified about the content I’m creating here, there, and anywhere.
+In the meantime you can find more of my content on 18skaters.com.
+Follow me on Twitter at @18sktrs if you want to be notified about the content I’m creating here, there and anywhere.

 Mark (18 Skaters)